storj/docs/app/support/account-management-billing/creating-your-account/page.md

 weight: 5
 redirects:
   - /dcs/getting-started/satellite-developer-account/creating-your-account
+metadata:
+  title: Account Creation Guide
+  description:
+    Learn how to choose a satellite, register a developer account, and select the type of your account on Storj.
 ---

 Choose a Satellite from one of the available metadata regions and register for a developer account.